Single mother says Hunt’s welfare reforms ‘won’t really help people like myself’

 “They obviously get (some) funding from the Government and if they didn’t, people like me would fall under the radar,” she said.

-She said she gets around £400 a week, which includes “mental health money” and benefits payments.
+She said she gets around £400 every two weeks, which includes “mental health money” and benefits payments.

 On the Government’s plan for welfare recipients who do not get a job within 18 months to take on work experience, Ms Hughes said: “It’s incredibly unfair to expect people that they don’t really know the ins and outs of their lives and mental health to do paperwork and CVs.”